IPv4 vs IPv6: Key Differences, Benefits, and When to Use Each

 IPv6 introduces SLAAC (Stateless Address Autoconfiguration), allowing devices to configure themselves automatically.

-DHCPv6 is still supported when centralized control is required.
+DHCPv6 is still supported when centralized control is required, particularly in structured cloud infrastructure environments .

 Security Considerations

-IPv4 security relies almost entirely on external mechanisms such as firewalls, NAT, and IPSec (optional).
+IPv4 security relies almost entirely on external mechanisms such as firewalls and NAT.
+For modern defense strategies, see Zero Trust Networks .

 IPv6 was designed with IPSec support as a core requirement, although real-world adoption varies.